pykickstart/pykickstart/docs/kickstart-docs.rst

    All static networking configuration information must be specified on one line; you cannot wrap lines using a backslash, for example.

    ibft setting is for reading the configuration from iBFT table.
-It was added in F16.

 ``--device=``